Skip to content

 LinkExtracting audio from video files with Mux

-If you have videos hosted with the Mux Video API you can extract audio when static renditions is enabled on the assets.
+If you have videos hosted with the Mux Video API you can extract audio when static renditions are enabled on the assets.
 Static renditions give you access to files in mp4 format and an audio-only version of the video.
 See the guide for enabling static MP4 renditions.

 No credit card required to start using Mux.